First Visit

 Dinner for Six

-Our next session of Dinner for Six will be held during January, February and March.
+Our next session of Dinner for Six will be held during April, May and June.
 Information about the program is on the GCUMC website at https://gulfcovechurch.com/dinner-for-six/

 Register by completing the bulletin insert or the online registration form, or by contacing Kathy Mortensen at 530.210.614 or kathy@hmscs.com.